carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 There are many contexts in TableGen statements where a value is required.
 A common example is in the definition of a record, where each field is specified by a name and an optional value.
-TableGen allows for a reasonable number of different forms when building up values.
+TableGen allows for a reasonable number of different forms when building up value expressions.
 These forms allow the TableGen file to be written in a syntax that is natural for the application.

 Note that all of the values have rules for converting them from one type to another.
 For example, these rules allow you to assign a value like ``7``